-After observing so many desiring to increase their calories to get out of a stall, but the confusion over different BMR values found, different TDEE calculators doing things different ways, desires to still eat back exercise calories and basically use MFP but tweak it, I wanted a spreadsheet with everything in one place.
+After observing so many desiring to increase their calories to get out of a stall, but the confusion over different BMR values found, different TDEE calculators doing things different ways, or desires to still eat back exercise calories and basically use MFP but tweak it, I wanted a spreadsheet with everything in one place.

 I could never find a site that really had everything in one place, though some came close.
 If I could do web page coding, I could have done it there.
-But I think there is something to be said for a spreadsheet you can download as Excel or into your own Google account, and keep your figures for future reference and changes, which a web page can't give you.
+But I think there is something to be said for a spreadsheet you can download as Excel or into your own Google account, and keep your stats for future reference and changes, which a web page can't give you.

 Each tab has an explanation at top as to why you may want to use that method, or what that tab does for you.

-The BMR/TDEE Deficit tab.
+The TDEE Deficit tab.

 The 3 different calcs for BMR.
 And then 3 different ways of trying to nail your real TDEE figure (pick one).